BelT26/Finding-Pluto/README.md

 ## Flight Path
 The flight path shows the position of the planets in the solar system.
-From an educational point it helps the user remember where the planets are located and for the purpose of the game it illustrates their progress.
+From an educational point it helps the user remember where the planets are located and for the purpose of the game it illustrates their progress on their journet to Pluto.

-I was going to manually create the divs and add the image src and title in my HTML file however after watching an online demo in which a loop is used to add images from an API to the DOM I decided to see if a similar method would work for my project.
+I originally intended to create the divs and add the image src and title in my HTML file however after watching an online demo in which a loop is used to add images from an API to the DOM I decided to see if a similar method would work for my project.

 This is the source code which I used as a base.
 It is from the Web Developer Bootcamp 2021 by Colt Steele on Udemy.